AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/basic-sql-exercises-2-with-solutions.md

     *Solution*:
     - The trick is to know what filter to put in what place.
     - We filter first by language in WHERE so we get only Chinese speaking users.
-    - The HAVING filter is where we discard all companies which have less than 10 users.
+    - The HAVING filter is where we keep only companies which have more than 10 users.

     Keep in mind that all filters which are based on aggregations (like COUNT(*) here) must go in the HAVING clause.